XDeFi-tech/docs-new/indexers/indexers-api.md

 ## Overview

-XDEFI provides Indexers API for developers to fetch balances, transactions, fees across many blockchains supported by XDEFI Wallet.
+XDEFI provides Indexers API for developers to fetch balances, transactions, fees across many blockchains supported by Ctrl Wallet.

 The base URL for all API endpoints is: https://gql-router.xdefi.services/graphql.